tutorials cover the NVDA screen reader basics, general

 examples of where you would use NVDA commands in commonly used

-computer programmes.
-You will need to be very familiar
+You will need to be very familiar with your keyboard.

 Training material and phone